dutykh/dutykh.github.io/about.md

 ### Acknowledgements

-This blog is built on the following technologies:
+This web site is built using the following technologies:

 * [Jekyll](http://jekyllrb.com)
 * [Lanyon theme](http://lanyon.getpoole.com/)